 - Gift certificates for a hotel stay, Free oil changes, Day at the spa, Movie theater gift certificates, Gift card.

 It is also important to consider what do you base the rewards on.
-Think about positive customer comments or feedback cards, sales performance (do they consistently upsell?), comments from coworkers and their overall noticeable performance.
-You can use an intelligent Point of Sales software that helps you track the performance of your waiters.
+Think about positive customer comments or feedback cards, sales performance (do they consistently upsell?), comments from coworkers and their notable overall performance.
+You can use an intelligent restaurant management software that helps you track the performance of your waiters.

 6. Schedule Well

 Do you have employees complaining about the long hours?
 Think about the size of your staff and the needs of your restaurant and your employees.
 Make sure they are working an appropriate number of hours.
-Making your restaurant staff over work will not bring about a considerable amount of profit for your restaurant, as the quality of their work will reduce substantially.
+Making your restaurant staff work more than their limits will not bring about a considerable amount of profit for your restaurant, as the quality of their work will reduce substantially.
 To avoid such situations in your restaurant, you must rearrange your schedule to reduce the employee turnover rates.
+Scheduling reduces the burden on the employees and helps in reducing employee turnover in restaurants.

 7. Provide the Ladder for Growth